 Giving Compass' Take:

-- LISC’s Nicole Barcliff explores why we must address critical issues with the current child care system and aim to provide quality care for every family.
+- LISC’s Nicole Barcliff explores why we must address critical issues with the current child care system and advocate for quality care for early childhood education.

 - Why are low-income families struggling to find affordable and adequate care within this system?
 Where can donors help with solutions?